Varun Kotte

 Sole-authored.

-Two Wrongs, No Right: Auditing Social-Desirability Bias in LLM Annotators for Computational Social Science
+Two Wrongs, No Right: Opposing Measurement Failures in LLM Annotators for Civic Discourse

 ICML · AI4GOOD